 - Systemic problems in the economy must be identified by the federal reserve, supported by a minimum drop of (100/3)% of all the major stock indexes (currently, the Dow Jones Industrial Average, S&P 500 and the NASDAQ Composite) and must be preceded by at least two quarters of negative GDP growth.

 Most people reading this post would say that I’m crazy, nuts, demented, uneducated, ignorant, unjust, greedy, the list goes on.
-However, this is because most of you don’t have the education or ability to think to understand why it is that what I’m saying is the solution, and because most of you have also been brainwashed into thinking that forced transfer of wealth or redistribution of wealth is a good and moral thing.
-It isn’t.
+However, this is because most don’t have the education or ability to think to understand why it is that what I’m saying is the solution, and because most have also been brainwashed into thinking that forced transfer of wealth or redistribution of wealth is a good and moral thing.
+It isn’t!